haircutfish/haircutfish.github.io/_posts/2022-12-19-Snort-Task-4-First-Interaction-with-Snort-Task-5-Operation-Mode-1-Sniffer-Mode-and-Task-6-Operation-Mode-2-Packet-Logger-Mode.md

 **Answer: 41**

-You have finished these tasks, and can now move onto Task 7 Thru Task 11.
+You have finished these tasks, and can now move onto Task 7 Operation Mode 3: IDS/IPS & Task 8 Operation Mode 4: PCAP Investigation.